mitbailey/win_app/README.md

 ## Description
 This repository is an example of how to compile and run a program for both Windows and Linux.
+It can be used as a template for beginning a C/C++ project for compilation in Windows.

 ## Compilation
 Note: When compilation is finished, the executable will run automatically.